jiisoft/jiiframework.ru/docs/guide-en/db-dao.md

 table = db.getTableSchema('post');
 ```

-Method return [[Jii.sql.TableSchema]] object, which contains information about table's columns` primary keys, foreign keys, etc.
+Method returns [[Jii.sql.TableSchema]] object which contains information about table's columns, such as primary keys, foreign keys, etc.
-All these data used especially in [query builder](db-query-builder) and [Active Record](db-active-record), to make db queries easier.
+All these data is used mainly in [query builder](db-query-builder) and [Active Record](db-active-record), to make db queries easier.